richardtallent/VBA-Require/README.md

 ## Naming Modules, methods, and variables

+**NOTE: I'm looking into recommending using `PublicNotCreateable` class modules over standard modules, which would solve most global scope pollution issues.
+Just need to play with that idea before suggesting it here.**

 Where possible, variables and methods should be declared `Private`.
 This helps prevent collisions, and for Subs,  avoids unnecessarily polluting the user's Run Macro dialog with code the module only calls internally.

 Public members should be named something explicit enough to prevent collisions with other modules (*e.g.*, don't make a `Public Sub Initialize()`).